ChristianLovetere/flipped-runes/README.md

 Hagalaz? - Fills all pits in the room
 - Pits stay filled even if the room is exited

-Jera? - Rerolls pennies, bombs, keys, half red hearts and full red hearts into other variants of their specific pickup type
+Jera? - Rerolls pennies, bombs, keys, half red hearts and full red hearts into other variants of their pickup type
 - Works on pickups that are for sale

 Ehwaz? - Teleports Isaac to the Black Market